GSA Design Award, Honor Award: Engineering, 2016

 Tackling an aggressive design and construction schedule, we immediately mobilized and integrated our structural and security teams.

 For the office building, we designed a straightforward, lightweight, all-steel structure with composite steel frames and a braced-frame lateral system.
 The data center demanded some extra touches, however, as the servers and other equipment would impose heavy loads and cause substantial vibration.
-Our structural engineers and protective design specialists coordinated with the blast consultant, strengthening the roof and adding precast attachments to the façade to withstand potential man-made threats.
+Our structural engineers and protective design specialists coordinated with the blast consultant, strengthening the roof and adding precast attachments to the façade to withstand potential human-induced threats.
 Our winning proposal also included a resiliency upgrade to the roof structure which exceeded code wind loads and achieved tornado resistant capacities.

 Our innovative design-build arrangement made close collaboration among various disciplines possible and delivered economy and efficiency.
 We used enhanced BIM, including real-time, 3D modeling to reach a high level of coordination.
 We brought glazing and steel subcontractors on board sooner, and designed precast elements, such as the façade and central utility plant security perimeter earlier.
 Our engineers designed all structural components, working together on all connection details.